efonsecab/FairPlayTube/CODING-STANDARDS.md

 ## SQL Tables
 * Tables must not contain more than 20 columns, if a table is about to reach that many columns, chances are many columns can be converted into an "AdditionalAttributes" kind of table.

+## Async Methods naming
+* All async methods( except the endpoints) must be suffixed with Async
+* All aynsc methods must received a mandatory "CancellationToken cancellationToken" as the last parameter